Clinical Research Directory

 Summary

-The REFORM-HF study aims to test a new technology, AquaPass, designed to assist patients experiencing symptoms of fluid overload due to Heart Failure.
+The REFORM-HF study aims to test a new technology, AQUAPASS, designed to assist patients experiencing symptoms of fluid overload due to Heart Failure.
 Patients will wear a lightweight suit that helps remove excess fluids through their sweat.
-The investigators want to see if the AquaPass system can remove an additional 500mL of fluids during treatment, alongside patients' regular medications like diuretics.
-Participants will select if to be treated at their home or in the outpatient clinic.
+The investigators want to see if the AQUAPASS system can remove an additional 500mL of fluids during treatment, alongside patients' regular medications like diuretics.
+Participants will be treated in the hospital or in the outpatient clinic.

-Official title: REFORM-HF™ Reducing Fluid Overload Using Renal Independent SysteM in Heart Failure Patients
+Official title: REFORM-HF™ Reducing Fluid Overload Using Renal Independent systeM in Heart Failure Patients

 Key Details